Custom Milling

 Project Cost Formula

-Estimating Project Time
+Estimating Project Time and Cost

-How long does it take to mill a log?
-The short answer the larger your log is, the longer it takes to mill.
-A dozen 10” diameter cedar logs lined up in a queue may take 10 minutes per log to process.
-We’ve also spent an entire day quarter-sawing one 60” diameter oak log.
+A 10” diameter cedar logs may take us 10 minutes to mill into a 6x6 post.
+We’ve also spent an entire day quarter-sawing one 60” diameter log.
 Some general rules of thumb are as follows: the cleaner, greener, softer, and more cylindrical a log, the faster we can go.
-A 20” diameter 8’ pine log might take us 30 minutes to process.
-The fewer cuts we have to make, the faster we go (cutting four 6x6s from a 12x12 cant goes a lot faster than cutting twenty-four 1x6s).
-Anything over 36” in diameter is doable, but gets a little more complicated.
-A hardwood that has been down over a year may require an extra blade change.
-However, in most cases, it’s safe to assume a ballpark of 45 minutes per medium-sized saw log.
+The fewer cuts we have to make, the faster we go.
+Anything over 36” in diameter is doable on our fast mill, but takes no less than an hour.
+A hardwood that has been down over a year may require additional blades.
+However, in most cases, it’s safe to assume a ballpark of 45-60 minutes per medium-sized saw log (16-24” diameter, 8’-12’ long).

 Large Logs